NREL/floris/docs/empirical_gauss_model.md

 ## Mirror wakes

-Mirror wakes are also enabled by default in the geometric model to model the ground effect.
+Mirror wakes are also enabled by default in the empirical model to model the ground effect.
 Essentially, turbines are placed below the ground so that the vertical expansion of their (mirror) wakes appears in the above-ground flow some distance downstream, to model the reflection of the true turbine